Watts in the water: advances in blue energy

 Europe is the world-leader in ocean energy development.
 New projects and recent technological advances have brought the sector to the cusp of commercialisation.
 By 2050, ocean energy has the potential to deploy 100GW of generating capacity – enough to meet 10% of Europe’s electricity demand.

-The panel will then discuss the pivotal question: what is still needed to build a fully-fledged ocean energy industry in Europe?
+A panel discussion will address the pivotal question: what is still needed to build a fully-fledged ocean energy industry in Europe?
 What does the ideal policy landscape look like, where will the finance come from and how can Europe best maintain its position as a world technology leader?